-October 2020 is Mental Health Month.
-With many people in Australian workplaces displaced and negatively affected by COVID-19, AustralianSuper sat down with mental health and wellbeing experts, SuperFriend, who shared some tips and guidance on how you can help your employees during this time.
+October 2021 is Mental Health Month.
+With many people in Australian workplaces displaced and negatively affected by COVID-19, AustralianSuper sat down with mental health experts SuperFriend, who shared some tips and guidance on how you can help your employees during this time.

 Mental Health Month gives employers the chance to highlight mental wellbeing with their people and let them know they’re here to offer support.